oracle-livelabs/security/accessgovernancee2e/create-oci-resource/create-oci-resource.md

 In this lab, you will:
 * Create  OCI Policies, Groups and Compartments manually
+* Note: All the resources we create in this lab are supposed to be created in the **ag-compartment**
 * We create the following resources in this lab:

 | Resource Type           | Resource    | Description |
 | :-----------   |   :--------:   |  :--------: |